Solo travel is daring, liberating, rejuvenating. It feels a little bit naughty, like getting away with something.

 Write up a nightly to-do list.

 When you’re road tired, and possibly hungry, you don’t want to keep asking yourself, “What do I need to remember to do next?”
-Make a fool-proof list.
+Write down a fool-proof list.
 Mine included:

 - Unload and tidy up car.